-Leases Classification 2022 2021
+Leases Classification 2023 2022

 Assets:

-Operating lease ROU assets Other long-term assets \$ 218.9 \$ 136.8
+Operating lease ROU assets Other long-term assets \$ 220.0 \$ 218.9

-Finance lease ROU assets Property, plant and equipment, net 103.0 112.1
+Finance lease ROU assets Property, plant and equipment, net 94.8 103.0

-Total leased assets \$ 321.9 \$ 248.9
+Total leased assets \$ 314.8 \$ 321.9

 Liabilities:

 Current

-Operating Other accrued liabilities \$ 54.4 \$ 34.3
+Operating Other accrued liabilities \$ 53.3 \$ 54.4

-Finance Current portion of long-term debt 7.8 7.5
+Finance Current portion of long-term debt 8.3 7.8

 Non-current

-Operating Other long-term liabilities 176.1 106.1
+Operating Other long-term liabilities 179.9 176.1

-Finance Long-term debt 110.5 118.2
+Finance Long-term debt 103.0 110.5

-Total lease liabilities \$ 348.8 \$ 266.1
+Total lease liabilities \$ 344.5 \$ 348.8

 In October 2020, we entered into a non-cancellable synthetic lease to consolidate as well as expand our distribution footprint in the mid-Atlantic region.
 We began to utilize this facility in September 2022.
 The five-year lease term will expire in November 2027.
-As of November 30, 2022, the total ROU asset associated with this building was \$78.9 million with a related lease obligation of \$83.4 million, of which \$18.7 million was included in the other accrued liabilities and \$64.7 million was included in other long-term liabilities.
+As of November 30, 2023, the total ROU asset associated with this facility was \$64.9 million with a related lease obligation of \$68.0 million, of which \$16.2 million was included in the other accrued liabilities and \$51.8 million was included in other long-term liabilities.
+As of November 30, 2022, the total ROU asset associated with this building was \$78.9 million with a related lease obligation of \$83.4 million, of which \$18.7 million was included in other long-term liabilities.
 Rental payments include both a fixed and a variable component.
 The variable component is based on SOFR plus a margin, based on our credit rating.
-During the year ended November 30, 2022, we recognized rent expense of \$5.2 million related to the leased asset.
+During the years ended November 30, 2023 and 2022, we recognized \$27.9 million and \$5.2 million, respectively, of rent expense related to the leased asset.
 The lease contains options to negotiate a renewal of the lease or to purchase or request the lessor to sell the facility at the end of the lease term.
 The lease arrangement contains a residual value guarantee of 76.5% of the lessor's total construction cost, which approximated \$310 million.
 We do not believe it is probable that any material amounts will be owed under these guarantees.
 Therefore, no material amounts related to the residual value guarantees are included in the lease payments used to measure the right-of-use assets and lease liabilities.
 The lease also contains covenants that are consistent with our revolving credit facilities, as disclosed in note 6.

 Our Corporate functions, Americas' leadership, and U.S. staff operate out of our Hunt Valley, Maryland headquarters office building.
 The 15-year lease for that building began in April 2019 and is recognized as a finance lease.
-During each of the years ended November 30, 2022, 2021 and 2020, we recognized amortization expense of \$8.7 million related to the leased asset.
-As of November 30, 2022, the total lease obligation associated with this building was \$116.4 million, of which \$7.6 million was included in the current portion of long-term debt and \$108.8 million was included in long-term debt.
-As of November 30, 2021, the total lease obligation was \$123.8 million, of which \$7.3 million was included in the current portion of long-term debt and \$116.5 million was included in long-term debt.
+During each of the years ended November 30, 2023, 2022 and 2021, we recognized amortization expense of \$8.7 million related to the leased asset.
+As of November 30, 2023, the total lease obligation associated with this building was \$108.9 million, of which \$8.0 million was included in the current portion of long-term debt and \$100.9 million was included in long-term debt.
+As of November 30, 2022, the total lease obligation was \$116.4 million, of which \$7.6 million was included in the current portion of long-term debt and \$108.8 million was included in long-term debt.